-7. References
+References

 The purpose of a reference is to ascertain the applicant's suitability for a particular post at Derby Grammar School.
 For this reason, open references will not be accepted.
 References will be taken up on short listed candidates prior to interview.
 All offers of employment will be subject to the receipt of a minimum of two references which are considered satisfactory by the School.
-For teaching posts and senior posts, we ask for three references.
 One of the references must be from the applicant's current or most recent employer.
-Neither refere should be a relative or someone known to the applicant solely as a friend.
+Neither referee should be a relative or someone known to the applicant solely as a friend.
 The referee should ideally be from a senior person with appropriate authority.